netcore-jsa/unimus-backup-exporter/README.md

 By default the backup folder and file names use spaces as separators (e.g. `10.0.0.1 - 1/Backup 10.0.0.1 ...
 1.txt`).
 To use a different separator - underscores, say, which are easier to work with on the command line - set `separator="_"` in the env file.
 Leaving it unset keeps the original spaced names.

+By default device folders are named by the device's IP address.
+To name them by the device description instead - typically the hostname, which is friendlier in DNS-managed environments - set `device_name_field="description"` in the env file.
+Devices without a description fall back to their address.

 In addition to these basic requirements, using git requires some of these additional settings:

 ``` text